jupyter-server/enterprise_gateway/docs/source/operators/deploy-kubernetes.md

 The value of the `JUPYTER_GATEWAY_URL` used by the gateway-enabled Notebook server will vary depending on whether you choose to define an external IP or not.
 If and external IP is defined, you'll set `JUPYTER_GATEWAY_URL=<externalIP>:8888` else you'll set `JUPYTER_GATEWAY_URL=<k8s-master>:32422` **but also need to restart clients each time Enterprise Gateway is started.** As a result, use of the `externalIPs:` value is highly recommended.

+## Multi-Cluster Environments

+### Overview
+With `multicluster.enabled` set to `true`, Enterprise Gateway can be used on multi-cluster environments where the jupyter enterprise gateway pods and kernel pods are launched on separate clusters.
+To configure this:

+1. Ensure your two clusters have interconnceted networks.
+Pods in the two clusters must be able to communicate with each other over pod IP alone.
+2. Provide a kubeconfig file for use in the `config/` subdirectory of `etc/kubernetes/helm/enterprise-gateway` chart.
+3. Set `multicluster.enabled` to `true`.

+Enterprise Gateway will now launch kernel pods in whichever cluster you have set to default in your kubeconfig.

+### Resources in Remote Clusters
+ For Enterprise Gateway to work accross clusters, Enterprise Gateway must create the following resources in the cluster your kernels will be launched on.
+ - The kernel resource.
+ - A service account for the kernel pods (if `multicluster.autoconfigureRemote` is set to `true`).
+ - A namespaced role for the namespace where your kernel pods will be launched.
+ - A role binding between your namespaced role and your service account.

+ The role resource is defined in the `templates/kernel-role.yaml` template of the helm chart.
+Permissions can be set there.

 ## Kubernetes Tips

 The following items illustrate some useful commands for navigating Enterprise Gateway within a kubernetes environment.